Progressive Insurance

 infographic of the protection offered by heavy machinery insurance to protect the machinery needed for excavation work

-Does my excavation policy covers Lending and Borrowing Equipment?
+Does my excavation policy covers lending and borrowing equipment?

 Coverage for lent and borrowed equipment varies immensely between policies and insurance providers.
-If you are lending your own machinery, it is imperative that you confirm third party liability is included in your heavy equipment insurance policy with your provider.
-It is not uncommon for third-party liability to be outside of a policy’s coverage limits; if you often lend heavy machinery to other contractors purchasing an endorsement package will protect your equipment even if a non-employee is operating a machine during an accident.
+If you are lending your own machinery, it is imperative that you confirm third-party liability is included in your heavy equipment insurance policy with your provider.
+It is not uncommon for third-party liability to be outside of a policy’s coverage limits; if you often lend heavy machinery to other contractors, purchasing an endorsement package will protect your equipment even if a non-employee is operating a machine during an accident.

 infographic of you may confirm if your borrowed equipment has any coverage

-If you are borrowing equipment from another contractor, it is equally important to confirm that the contractor who owns the equipment has third party liability coverage with their heavy equipment insurance policy.
+If you are borrowing equipment from another contractor, it is equally important to confirm that the contractor who owns the equipment has third-party liability coverage with their heavy equipment insurance policy.
 Additionally, it is necessary to confirm the coverage of borrowed machinery under your own heavy equipment insurance policy if you have one.
 It is recommended to supply your own policy, even if all equipment used on a site is borrowed, to further protect yourself from paying for damages out of pocket.

 infographic of different excavator insurance coverages

-Find us NOW! icon
+Find us FarmerBrown Insurance icon

 Find us NOW!